berlinonline/Dat0r/README.md

 The *custom-level's* purpose lies in providing a place for us to easily customize behaviour.
 Whenever a *core-layer* implementation doesn't fit our needs, the *custom-layer* is the place to put hands on.
-Referring to the file tree <a href="#2-generate">in the usage example section</a>, the ArticleModule and ArticleDocument classes would represent the *custom-level* implementations of the Article definition.
+Referring to the file tree <a href="#2-generate">in the usage example section</a>, the ArticleModule and ArticleEntity classes would represent the *custom-level* implementations of the Article definition.
-By default these are empty skeletons, that are ready to override or extend any default behaviour for *modules* and *documents*.
+By default these are empty skeletons, that are ready to override or extend any default behaviour for *modules* and *entities*.

 ## Community